DangerCove/dangercove.com/source/_posts/2013-04-23-broadcast-your-web-project-to-safari.markdown

 And that's it.
 Click the menu item and it'll load your website without copy-pasting, emailing or writing down your IP address!

 <div class="thumbnail">
-{% img /images/content/coucou-safari-bonjourbookmark.jpg "Select your service" %}
+{% img /images/content/coucou-safari-bonjourbookmark.jpg Select your service %}
 <div class="caption">
 Your web service should show up in the list
 </div>